valmat/LedMatrix/README.md

 // Switch all LEDs on the display to off. void clear();
 ```
-The method `clear()` "cleans" the screen by turning off all points of the matrix.
+The method `clear()` "cleans" the screen by turning off all points on the matrix.

 ```c
 // Switch all LEDs on the display to on. void fill();
 ```
-The method `fill()` "fills" the screen by turning on all points of the matrix.
+The method `fill()` "fills" the screen by turning on all points on the matrix.

 As I said before, the matrix may be combined in a cascade.
 I believe that when they are combined in a cascade is necessary to proceed first and foremost from the ease of installation.
 In this case, some matrices may be rotated.
 For this, I added the ability to programmatically rotation matrices.